 BI234 Elementary Microbiology

 4 credits (3 lec, 3 lab hrs/wk)

-Study of micro organisms, their control
+Study of microorganisms, their control

 and occurrence in everyday life.
-Pathogenic,
+Pathogenic

 microbes, infections and host resistance will

 be a major consideration.
 Some elementary

 microbiological techniques are taught.

-microbiological techniques are taught.
 Prerequisite: High school chemistry or equivalent in last five years.

-BI299 Biology of the Estuaries
+BI299A Biology of the Estuaries